-"I hereby confirm to the best of my knowledge that this thesis/paper is solely my original work and that I have only used the sources and materials indicated.
-All quotations from other works as well as paraphrases or summaries of other works have been identified as such and properly acknowledged in the thesis/paper.
-This thesis/paper or parts thereof have not been submitted to an educational institution in Germany or abroad as part of an examination or degree qualification.
+"I hereby confirm to the best of my knowledge that this thesis is solely my original work and that I have only used the sources and materials indicated.
+All quotations from other works as well as paraphrases or summaries of other works have been identified as such and properly acknowledged in the thesis.
+This thesis or parts thereof have not been submitted to an educational institution in Germany or abroad as part of an examination or degree qualification."